pmhahn/pmhahn.github.io/_posts/2019-02-28-git-filter-branch.md

 Dropping changes to files
 =========================
-As a [Debian Developer](https://www.debian.org) working for [Univention GmbH](https://www.univention.de/) I often have to work with Debian packages.
 Sometimes I have to apply the changes of one feature branch to multiple upstream branches.

 This often leads to conflicts with `debian/changelog` as different branches have different versions of this file.